yuniko-software/minecraft-mcp-server/README.md

 # Minecraft MCP Server

-A Minecraft bot powered by large language models.
-This bot uses the Model Context Protocol (MCP) to enable Claude and other supported models to control a Minecraft character.
+A Minecraft bot powered by large language models and [Mineflayer API](https://github.com/PrismarineJS/mineflayer).
+This bot uses the [Model Context Protocol](https://github.com/modelcontextprotocol) (MCP) to enable Claude and other supported models to control a Minecraft character.

 ## Prerequisites